BryantSarabia/SE4IOT/readme.md

 ## Introduction

 This project is a smart light system for home.
 It is a simple project that can be used to control the lights in your home.
-The system is designed to be controlled by dashboard.
-The system is designed to be simple and easy to use.
+The system is designed to be controlled by dashboard and to be simple and easy to use.

 ## Features